grommet/grommet-vagrant/README.md

  config.vm.synced_folder "C:/dev", "/vagrant_data"
 ```

+## Windows: On the max-path length edge 2
+You can also shorten the path by installing the same version.
+In the above gulp-rsync has a deeply nested path, if you are close you can add lodash.every to your dependency list with the same version string as in gulp-rsync's package.json.
+You will need to install the package `npm install -g <package>`  to look at the package.json.
+You should use the same version as in your package.json.
+If you are doing this you probably want to use a static version string.

 ## Using npm version 3
-Most promising long-term solution is running `npm@3.x` since it flattens the node_modules hierarchy.
-However there are still blocking issues dealing with call stack issues.
+This is the most promising long-term solution is running `npm@3.x` since it flattens the node_modules hierarchy.
+However there are still blocking issues in `npm@3.x` preventing it from being `npm@latest`.
 You can install it with `npm install -g npm@3.x-latest` then run `hash -d npm` to reset bash's cached path to npm (you could also just logout and back in).